index

 Day 1

 Welcome to Alaska!
-Our SOSA team will meet guests arriving on July 2 (Group 1) or July 5 (Group 2) at the Homer Airport and bring you to our accommodation.
+Our SOSA team will meet guests at the Homer Airport and bring you to our accommodation.
 If you arrive earlier, feel free to check in anytime between 3 - 6 pm and settle in before our official kickoff at 6:30 pm.

-That evening, we’ll gather for our first team dinner, a relaxed chance to meet your fellow adventurers, followed by orientation, a safety briefing, and a quick day-pack session so we’re ready for the wild days ahead.
+That evening, we’ll gather for our first team dinner alongside the Alaska Wildlife Alliance team - a relaxed opportunity to meet your fellow adventurers and local conservation leaders.
+The evening will include meaningful conversations with AWA about wildlife protection in Alaska, followed by orientation, a safety briefing, and a quick day-pack session to ensure we’re ready for the wild days ahead.

 Arriving with extra time?
 Explore Homer’s scenic beaches, browse the local market, or visit the Pratt Museum.
 It’s the perfect warm-up before heading deep into the wilderness.